CER-REC/BERDI_CIBER/documentation/Testing/documentation.md

 All of our components are documented with a readme and examples that are visible within this Storybook document.

-## Interactions and State

-The visualization has a requirement that the system can generate a screenshot or social media link that matches what is on the user's screen, with a few exceptions for irrelevant or interactive elements that don't make sense in a static image.
-In order to support this, components do not track their own state, but instead receive their current state from the views, and pass any interactions up to the view.
-We have implemented an addon for storybook to make it easier to understand what effect an interaction will have.

-### Reading the documentation
+## Reading the documentation

-Any components that are reusable or directly by a view will be listed at the top level of the `Components` section, and components that exist to organize or simplify the logic of another component may be nested under its' heading.
+Components listed at the top level of the `Components` section, and components that exist to organize or simplify the logic of another component may be nested under its' heading.
 These are referred to as `Public` and `Private` components in other parts of the documentation.